gruntwork-io/docs/_docs-sources/pipelines/tutorial/index.md

 # Single Account Tutorial

-In this tutorial, you’ll walk you through the process of setting up Gruntwork Pipelines in a single AWS account.
+In this tutorial, we’ll walk you through the process of setting up Gruntwork Pipelines in a single AWS account.
 By the end, you’ll have:

 - An automated pipeline for deploying infrastructure changes into an AWS account
 - Two GitHub repositories